Why choose Cut2D Desktop?

 One of the most important features of any program is not within the program itself.
 It is the support and resources available when you are learning the program or when you have a question about how something works or even a suggestion for a new feature.

-The software has installers for both 32-bit and 64-bit computers.
+The new versions have installers for both 32-bit and 64-bit computers.
 The installer will detect and install the appropriate version for your machine.

-The 64-bit build will enable the software to make use of all the RAM on the PC, this will allow faster processing of very complex memory hungry operations.
+The 64-bit build will enable the software to make use of all the RAM on the PC, this will allow the processing of very long toolpaths, complex nesting jobs and the import and export of very large (STL, OBJ etc.) files.

 And Much More ...

-The video tutorials will get you up and running quickly and the trial version is supplied with a number of files which you can scale and cut on your own machine using your own tooling to verify compatibility with your CNC machine.
+The video tutorials will get you up and running quickly and the trial version is supplied with a number of standard demonstration files which you can scale and cut on your own machine using your own tooling to verify the quality of the toolpaths from the software and compatibility with your machine.
 In addition to the standard demonstration files we supply, you can load any of your own data files and preview them using the standard toolpath simulation capabilities of the program.